noahehall/theBookOfNoah/0current/systemdesign.md

     - manual changelog: users manually write down their changes in a shared document
     - logging all API calls to an audit trail/log management service (e.g. cloudtrail, loggly, splunk)

   - how is access of former eployees revoked

-    -
+    - immediately, manually
+    - delayed, as part of the next release
+      - e.g. when your release process is extremely coupled and most security changes pass through a CAB meeting in order to be executed in production
+    - immdiately, writing a hot-fix in the infrastructure as code
+      - the most secure option and should occur before employee leaves the building

 ## components